-Muthu K Shanmugam is presently a Senior Research Fellow in the Department of Pharmacology, National University of Singapore, Yong Loo Lin School of Medicine.
-He got his PhD in Cancer Pharmacology and has 12 years of experience in experimental laboratory research and have published in journal papers and presented at international conferences.
-He has vast experience in cancer biology, inflammatory diseases, orthotopic, xenograft and transgenic mice models, in molecular biology, cell and tissue culture experiments.
-In addition, he is trained in high-throughput technology such as cDNA microarray technology, antigen and antibody array technology, two-dimensional gel electrophoresis, mass spectrometry, pharmacokinetics and in the development of array based clinical diagnostic tools.
+Muthu K Shanmugam is a senior research fellow in the Department of Pharmacology, National University of Singapore, Yong Loo Lin School of Medicine.
+He got his PhD in cancer pharmacology and he is currently working as a senior research fellow.
+He has twelve years of experience in experimental laboratory research and have published in journal papers and presented at international conferences.
+Muthu K Shanmugam has vast experience in cancer biology, inflammatory diseases, orthotopic, xenograft and transgenic mice models, in molecular biology, cell and tissue culture experiments.
+In addition, he is trained in high-throughput technology such as cDNA microarray technology, antigen and antibody array technology, two dimensional gel electrophoresis, mass spectrometry, pharmacokinetics and in the development of array based clinical diagnostic tools.